 History: Derived from present-day Italy, this ball sport has roots to games played in ancient Rome.
 A set of Bocce Balls costs about $40 depending on if you get 4 or 6 balls.

 How it’s played: The object of the game is to roll your bocce balls closer to the pallino (jack) (usually the little white ball that comes with the set) ball than your opponent.
-This is one you’ll want to a mow the lawn really short for because it’s best played on a fairly smooth and flat surface, which can be grass or sand.
+Mow the lawn really short to create a smooth, flat surface.
+You can also play it on sand.
 If you’re getting technical, an official Bocce Court is 60 feet long by 12 feet wide, but feel free to adapt it to fit your needs.
-Points are given out depending on how close one’s ball comes to pallino ball vs. the competition.
+Points go to whose ball comes closest to pallino ball vs. the competition.

 Pros: Easy to play

 Cons: Depending on your location, the smooth surface requirements might not work for you.
-Also, Bocce Balls weigh as much as bricks and easily be turned into weapons in the hands of toddlers.
+Also, Bocce Balls weigh as much as bricks.
+They can easily be weapons in the hands of toddlers.
 So, if there are preschoolers in the area, take caution.

 3. KanJam Ultimate Disc Game